The General Council comprises one representative from each of the ECU’s 23 member national associations.

 Formerly the Academic Council, the EAC was founded in 2007 by a committee led by Dr Jean Robert.
 Its aim is to facilitate graduate education and postgraduate continuing professional development.

-The EAC has a Governing Council led by a Dean and supported by a Director of Academic Affairs, Chair of the Research Council, and the Academic Convention Organiser.
-The ECU President and Secretary-General also have seats on the Council.
+The EAC has a Governing Council led by the Chairman and supported by a Director of Educational Development, a Director of Professional Development and a representative of the ECU Executive Council.
 The Governing Council is supported by an academic affairs secretary and an administrator based at the ECU head office.

 A Court of Electors considers membership status of EAC members.
 The Court of Electors may confer Fellowship status on any ECU chiropractor considered to have outstanding academic qualifications in a particular area of chiropractic.